Since joining the Seahawks, Carlos Dunlap is collecting sacks and helping teammates get theirs

 The Arizona game, to Carroll, proved that Seattle’s defense is making huge strides.

-Adams has 3.5 sacks since returning from injury three games ago, and like Dunlap has helped contribute to some others with his disruption.
+Adams has 3.5 sacks since returning from injury three games ago, and, as Dunlap, has helped contribute to some others with his disruption.

 Seattle, in fact, had just 12 sacks in seven games before Dunlap arrived and Adams returned, but has more than doubled that total with 13 in the three games since.

-And getting the Pro Bowl playmakers in the lineup full time is also allowing the rest of the players — such as Collier — to home in and get increasingly confident with their roles.
+And getting the Pro Bowl playmakers in the lineup full time also is allowing the rest of the players — such as Collier — to home in and get increasingly confident with their roles.

 “These last six quarters that we’ve played have been different,” Carroll said.
 “Guys have really taken a step forward in owning what they’re doing and in the communications and the adjustments and utilizing the package and disguising really well and really feeling comfortable with it.”